 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Stage V. Cancer cells are in both kidneys at the same time.
-(The tumor in each kidney is staged separately.)
+The tumor in each kidney is staged separately.

 Source: National Wilms Tumor Study Group Staging System.

 The two most important factors that predict the prognosis of a child with a Wilms tumor are:

 What the tumor cells look like under a microscope, called the histology of the tumor.
 A favorable histology is usually linked to a better prognosis.
 Tumors with an anaplastic histology are less likely to be successfully treated with chemotherapy and/or radiation therapy and require more aggressive treatment.

 The stage of the tumor.
 In general, a low stage cancer is more likely to be successfully treated than a high stage cancer.
 This is particularly true for Wilms tumors with an anaplastic histology.